isbeorn/nina.docs/docs/advanced/dithering.md

 N.I.N.A. offers three different ways to effect dither operations:

-1. Standard dithering through PHD2
+1. Standard dithering through PHD2 or MGEN2
 2. Synchronized dithering across multiple main cameras on the same mount, also through PHD2
 3. Built-in dithering using N.I.N.A.'s Direct Guider function

-The desired method of dithering is selected in the **Equipment > Guider** tab.
+The desired way of dithering is based on the connected device in the **Equipment > Guider** tab.

-### Standard PHD2 Dithering
+### Standard Dithering

 This is the typical scenario for most users.
-The user has a single main camera, a guide camera, and is using PHD2 for guiding.
-At the intervals configured in the sequence, N.I.N.A. will pause operations with the main camera and signal PHD2 to begin a dither operation.
+The user has a single main camera, a guide camera, and is using PHD2/MGEN2 for guiding.
+At the intervals configured in the sequence, N.I.N.A. will pause operations with the main camera and signal PHD2/MGEN2 to begin a dither operation.
 Photography resumes when the dither operation is completed.

 ### Synchronized Dithering with PHD2